-Achieved a score of 430 or higher on the mathematics section of the Preliminary Scholastic Assessment/National Merit Scholarship Qualifying Test (PSAT/NMSQT); or

-Achieved a score of 430 or higher on the mathematics section of the Scholastic Assessment Test (SAT), or

-Earned a third or fourth full credit of math with a final grade of 70 or above; or

-Passed all four parts of the basic skills assessment in mathematics with a 70 or higher in 11th or 12th grade.

-SCIENCE PERFORMANCE STANDARD
+- 1. Achieved a score of 450 or higher on the mathematics section of the Preliminary Scholastic Assessment 9 (PSAT 9); - 2.
+Achieved a score of 480 or higher on the mathematics section of the Preliminary Scholastic Assessment/National Merit Scholarship Qualifying Test in grade 10 (PSAT/NMSQT); or - Achieved a score of 510 or higher on the mathematics section of the Preliminary Scholastic Assessment/ National Merit Scholarship Qualifying Test in grade 11 (PSAT/NMSQT); - 4.
+Achieved a score of 530 or higher on the mathematics section of the Scholastic Assessment Test in grade 11 (SAT); or - 5.
+Earned a third or fourth full credit of math with a final grade of 70 or above; or - 6.
+Passed all parts of the basics skills assessment in mathematics with a 70 or higher in 11th or 12th grade.

+Science Performance Standard